 The effect of vibrations on a human body is studied to understand and provide safer working environment.
 ‘Whole body Vibration’ (WBV) is the term used to represent vibrations experienced by a person at exposed body parts.
-Whole body vibration can adversely affect the comfort, health and the performance of a system and depends upon the magnitude, exposure time and most importantly on the frequency range.
+WBV can adversely affect the comfort, health and the performance of a system and depends upon the magnitude, exposure time and most importantly on the frequency range.

-Human Exposure to vibration, Vibration Dosage Value, Seating Comfort, Whole Body Vibration (WBV),
+Human response to vibration, Vibration Dose Value (VDV), Seating Comfort, Whole Body Vibration (WBV),

 Transmissibility and SEAT Factor